 Simple English definitions for legal terms

-Read a random definition: pro parte
+Read a random definition: sale or exchange

 Aggravated: When someone does something really bad, like hurt someone else very badly or use a dangerous weapon, it can make the crime even worse.
 This is called an aggravated crime.
 The law says that if someone does something like this, they can get in even more trouble than if they just did a regular bad thing.
 This is called an aggravating factor.
 For example, in Texas, if someone hurts someone else really badly during an assault, it can become an aggravated assault, which is a very serious crime.